Use this AI Planning tool to answer questions about the Earth Rivers and Ironbark route and generate individual ride plans.

 The ERI Planner is free to use.
 However, it has limitations:

-• The underlying product is Google’s NotebookLM – so you will need a google account to access the Planner.
+- The underlying AI product is Google’s NotebookLM – so you will need a google account to access the Planner.

-• If you want a live link for current or more detailed information use the Earth Rivers and Ironback route page.
-That page has many live links.
+- If you want a live link for current or more detailed information use the Earth Rivers and Ironback route page.
+That page has many live links to look for more details or current information.

 Read the Instructions and Examples below before using the Planner for the first time.